 - Boeing is quietly rebranding the 737 MAX — for example, the Boeing 737 MAX 8 is now being branded as the 737-8, so clearly Boeing is hoping that people forget the “MAX” name

 Would I be comfortable flying the 737 MAX?
 Well:

 - Have I lost a lot of respect for both Boeing and the FAA throughout this process?
 Absolutely

 - But personally I’d be happy to fly the 737 MAX again

 Ironically airlines might be just as unhappy as passengers about the 737 MAX being cleared to fly again, because they’ll be on the hook for paying for these planes, and won’t be getting compensation from Boeing anymore.

 Will passengers really not fly the 737 MAX?

-The EASA has issued a Proposed Air Worthiness Directive for the 737 MAX, and it’s expected that the plane could be flying in Europe again by mid-January.
+The EASA has issued a final approval for the 737 MAX to return to the skies, and the plane should be flying again in Europe shortly.
 The EASA does have some requirements for the plane, which aren’t identical to the FAA’s requirements, interestingly enough.